Last updated 15 April 2026 · 6 min read

 Sources

-Synchronise is the Cursor for Product Managers — an AI product operating layer that turns customer signal into evidence-backed PRDs, PBIs, briefs, and GTM artefacts.
+Synchronise AI is the agentic OS for product teams: a product operating layer that turns customer signal into evidence-backed decisions, PRDs, PBIs, briefs, and GTM artefacts.

 Open the desk →